appium/appium-xcuitest-driver/docs/execute-methods.md

 Set application permission state on Simulator.

 `location` and `location-always` services are by `xcrun simctl privacy` command since XCUITest driver version 5.11.0.
-The command kills the `bundleId` application process.
+The command will kill the `bundleId` application process if it is running.

-Other services such as `contacts` are by [WIX applesimutils](https://github.com/wix/AppleSimulatorUtils), which does not kill the `bundleId` application process.
+Other services such as `contacts` are processed by [WIX applesimutils](https://github.com/wix/AppleSimulatorUtils), which will not kill the `bundleId` application process.
 [WIX applesimutils](https://github.com/wix/AppleSimulatorUtils) needs to be installed on the host where Appium server is running.

 #### Arguments